The current state of behavioral health billing in the US

 Why write an article specifically on behavioral health billing and not just healthcare billing as a whole?
 Because behavioral health billing is quite simply much more complex than the others; owing to factors such as the coding specifics differing from the ones used in general medical billing; behavioral health services including a variety of treatments (as well as the assessment of health and treatment plans being nuanced and variable); and payer regulations varying wildly based on extenuating factors.

-However, as we in the healthcare ecosystem know all too well, proper revenue cycle management is a necessity for a practice to function effectively and efficiently, while serving the healthcare needs of as many potential patients as possible.
-Presently, this is a tool that is lacking in the behavioral healthcare space, with yearly research suggesting that in the United States, nearly $300 billion dollars is being wasted in potential earnings owing to mental illness.
+However, as we in the healthcare ecosystem know all too well, proper revenue cycle management is a necessity for a practice to function effectively and efficiently, while serving the healthcare needs of as many potential patients as possible.Presently, this is a tool that is lacking in the behavioral healthcare space – behavioral health claim denial rates run at 15-20% for mental health and substance use disorder services, nearly double the 5-10% average for medical and surgical claims, according to the AMA 2025 Prior Authorization Physician Survey.
+The reasons are structural: time-based CPT coding with precise minute thresholds, per-session medical necessity documentation requirements, and payer-specific pre-authorization burdens that vary significantly across insurers and states.[1]

 Let us explore the specific challenges faced in handling behavioral health billing:

 - Coding Requirements: The CPT (Current Procedural Terminology) codes differ for behavioral health and general health.
 Without proper coding, submissions cannot be made accurately, and reimbursement cannot be received in a timely manner.
 There are many CPT codes and expecting behavioral healthcare providers (or their administrative staff) to recall them and note them down without error 100% of the time is a lot to ask.
-For example, psychotherapy with the patient and/or family member of the patient for 30 minutes or 45 minutes doesn’t seem like a major difference, but they are noted down differently (CPT code 90832 and 90834 respectively), and the reimbursement received for each varies by a significant enough margin that over time, it would cause a major difference in the provider and the practices financial resources.
+For example,psychotherapy with the patient and/or family member of the patient for 16-37 minutes or 38-52 minutes doesn’t seem like a major difference, but they are noted down differently (CPT code 90832 and 90834 respectively), and the reimbursement received for each varies by a significant enough margin that over time, it would cause a major difference in the provider and the practices financial resources.

 - Pre-authorization hurdles: Pre-authorization is a necessity to acquire before providing care, as it ensures that the provider will be reimbursed, and the patient will not be burdened with unforeseen out-of-pocket expenses.
 This is a tedious task, which asks the provider to submit to the payer a detailed and descriptive layout of the patient’s diagnosis and treatment plan, along with supporting documents.

-- Uncertainty of treatment plans: Behavioral health treatment varies depending on the patient and thus, it is nigh impossible to create a billing procedure that can be uniformly implemented and followed.
+Payer regulations: Meeting pre-authorization requirements, coding standards, complying with laws and regulations, timely submission of claims (and handling denial), payer requirement variations are just a few of the many hurdles that need to be crossed by the provider to ensure they receive reimbursement from the payer.
+Adding to this, the Mental Health Parity and Addiction Equity Act (MHPAEA) requires insurers to cover behavioral health services under terms no more restrictive than comparable medical and surgical benefits.
+For billing teams, this is relevant when a claim is denied on the basis of medical necessity or service limits – a parity-based appeal citing MHPAEA may succeed where a standard resubmission would not.[2] - Uncertainty of treatment plans: Behavioral health treatment varies depending on the patient and thus, it is nigh impossible to create a billing procedure that can be uniformly implemented and followed.
 A patient suffering from depression brought on by a temporary grievance, for example: a breakup, requires a very different treatment plan compared to a patient suffering from depression due to childhood trauma.

 Who can bill for behavioral health services?